godaddy/procfilter/README.md

 ### Use Case #2

-US-CERT releases a report containing a YARA signature for a malware family, [https://www.us-cert.gov/ncas/alerts/TA14-353A](such as in this 2014 report).
+US-CERT releases a report containing a YARA signature for a malware family, [such as in this 2014 report](https://www.us-cert.gov/ncas/alerts/TA14-353A).
 You incorporate their YARA signatures into your rule set to minimize the chance your organization will be hit by a variant of the same.

 ### Use Case #3